Fees and Finances

 As an international student, the level of fees you pay depends on the subject you study and your Tuition Fee Status.
 Visit the main University Fees website to find out more about fees and costs for international students.

-Visas: to study in the UK, students who are not UK citizens need a Student Visa.
-Find out more on the University website at Visas and Immigration.
+Visas: to study in the UK, students who do not have UK citizenship or settled status/ other leave to remain need a Student Visa.
+Find out more on the University's Visas and Immigration webpage.

 - College Fees